symphonylyh/3D/Reconstruction3D/notes/agisoft_metashape_guide/agisoft_metashape_guide.md

 ![image-20210410204031024](figs/image-20210410204031024.png)

 Details can be found in the [manual](./metashape_manual_1.7.pdf).
 For output, we can export the model and the texture map, etc.

 In workflow, I created template batch process for new data.

+* Step 1: Add photos for the two chunks
-Add photos --> Batch order 1&2 (import mask & align photo).
-Note there is a bug in Metashape, every time we load the batch.xml file, we need to change the order 1 from generate masks to import masks, and select the right folder -->manually label object and background markers on chunk 1, specify scale bar, and label object markers on chunk 2 --> Batch order 3 & 4 (align and merge chunks) --> specify "merged chunk" in Batch order 5 & 6 & 7 (build mesh and texture) --> Read volume and output.
+* Step 2: Worflow -- Batch Process -- Batch order 1&2 (import mask & align photo).
+Note there is a bug in Metashape, every time we load the batch.xml file, we need to edit order 1 from "Generate Masks" to "Import Masks", and specify the mask folder
+* Step 3: manually label **object and background** **markers** on chunk 1, specify scale bar, and label **object markers** on chunk 2.
+For 12 in. turntable, blue-red is 12.9cm, blue-yellow is 22.3cm; for 15-in. turntable, blue-red is 17.5cm, blue yellow is 29.0cm.
+* Step 4: Batch order 3 & 4 (align and merge chunks)
+* Step 5: specify "merged chunk" in Batch order 5 & 6 & 7 (build mesh and texture) .
+Sometimes it may already select the merged chunk by default.
+Note for some rocks that the two-side scanning don't have very good overlap, the mesh may not close along certain boundary.
+In this case, we do Workflow -- Build Dense Point Cloud, and then Workflow -- Build Mesh -- Source: Dense point cloud.
+This usually resolves the issue.
+Tools -- Mesh -- Close holes may help as well.
+* Step 6: Tools -- Mesh -- Measure Area and Volume.
+Check if volume is reasonable.
+In very rare case the mesh is not watertight, volume is not bounded (showing 0), and we use other approaches (mesh from dense cloud or close holes) to obtain a watertight mesh.
+* Step 7: after all rocks in a parent folder is finished, use [metashape_batch_export.py](../../metashape-workflow/metashape_batch_export.py) to export the FBX models and textures and PLY models, and also collect area & volume info into spreadsheet.

 ![image-20210417170559521](figs/image-20210417170559521.png)

 For output, we can export `.fbx` format.
 It's easier to do that in console, with `Metashape.app.document.chunk.exportModel(path="./models/test.fbx", binary=False, precision=6, texture_format=Metashape.ImageFormatJPEG, save_texture=True, save_uv=True, save_normals=True, save_colors=True, save_cameras=False, save_markers=False, save_udim =False, save_alpha=False, strip_extensions=False, format=Metashape.ModelFormatFBX)`

+For `.ply` format, `Metashape.app.document.chunk.exportModel(path="./models/RR3_2.ply", clip_to_boundary = False, format = Metashape.ModelFormatPLY, binary=True, save_cameras = False, save_comment = False, save_markers = False, save_texture = False, save_uv = False, strip_extensions = True)`

 ![image-20210426154606933](figs/image-20210426154606933.png)

 Useful tricks if we want more Python in Metashape:

 * If we have many project files `.psx` and we want to use an automated Python script to batch process (e.g. export the model from each of the projects).
-We can either install the [stand-alone Python module from wheel](https://agisoft.freshdesk.com/support/solutions/articles/31000148930-how-to-install-metashape-stand-alone-python-module) (need license activation) OR create an empty main project and execute the script (Tools -- Run script).
+We can either install the [stand-alone Python module from wheel](https://agisoft.freshdesk.com/support/solutions/articles/31000148930-how-to-install-metashape-stand-alone-python-module) (need license activation) OR create an empty main project and execute the [script](../../metashape-workflow/metashape_batch_export.py) (Tools -- Run script).
-* If we want to include external libraries such as OpenCV and Pytorch, we can use Metashape's pip so the packages will be installed under `C:\Program Files\Agisoft\Metashape Pro\python\Lib\site-packages`.
-Based on [link](https://agisoft.freshdesk.com/support/solutions/articles/31000136860-how-to-install-external-python-module-to-photoscan-professional-pacakge), we can use `"%programfiles%\Agisoft\Metashape Pro\python\python.exe" -m pip install python_module_name`to install.
+* If we want to include external libraries such as numpy, OpenCV and Pytorch, we can use Metashape's pip so the packages will be installed under `C:\Program Files\Agisoft\Metashape Pro\python\Lib\site-packages`.
+Based on [link](https://agisoft.freshdesk.com/support/solutions/articles/31000136860-how-to-install-external-python-module-to-photoscan-professional-pacakge), we can use `"%programfiles%\Agisoft\Metashape Pro\python\python.exe" -m pip install [python_module_name]`to install.
+Note: use the command in Windows original cmd prompt not in anaconda console or others.

 ## Image Capture